CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a well-crafted skill description that clearly states what it does (load, activate, install skills from .skill files), when to use it (when the user wants to load/activate/use a skill file), and how to invoke it (via slash command).
-It covers natural trigger terms comprehensively and occupies a distinct niche with minimal conflict risk.
+This is a strong description that clearly communicates what the skill does (load, activate, install .skill files), when to use it (when the user wants to load/activate/use a skill file), and how to invoke it (via slash command with specific syntax).
+The only minor note is the use of second person 'The user can invoke' which is acceptable as it describes user behavior rather than addressing the user directly.

 DimensionReasoningScore